Alphonsus Liguori: Veneration and legacy

 He was beatified on 15 September 1816 by Pope Pius VII and canonised on 26 May 1839 by Pope Gregory XVI.

 In 1949, the Redemptorists founded the Alphonsian Academy for the advanced study of Catholic moral theology.
-He was named the patron of confessors and moral theologians by Pope Pius XII on 26 April 1950, who subsequently wrote of him in the encyclical Haurietis aquas.
+He was named the patron of confessors and moral theologians on 26 April 1950 by Pope Pius XII, who subsequently wrote of him in the encyclical Haurietis aquas.

-In bestowing the title of "Prince of Moral Theologians", the church also gave the "unprecedented honour she paid to the Saint in her Decree of 22 July 1831, which allows confessors to follow any of St. Alphonsus's own opinions without weighing the reasons on which they were based".
-The church did not bestow this unique privilege lightly but was due to the extraordinary combination of exceptional knowledge and understanding of church teachings combined with the great precision in which he wrote.
+In bestowing the title of "Prince of Moral Theologians", the church also gave the "unprecedented honour she paid to the Saint in her Decree of 22 July 1831, which allows confessors to follow any of St. Alphonsus's own opinions without weighing the reasons on which they were based."
+The church did not bestow this unique privilege lightly; it was due to his extraordinary combination of exceptional knowledge and understanding of church teachings combined with the great precision in which he wrote.

 Works

 Overview

 Liguori was a prolific and popular author.
 He was proficient in the arts, his parents having had him trained by various masters, and he was a musician, painter, poet and author at the same time.
 Liguori wrote 111 works on spirituality and theology.
 The 21,500 editions and the translations into 72 languages that his works have undergone attest to the fact that he is one of the most widely read Catholic authors.

-His best-known musical work is his Christmas hymn Quanno Nascetti Ninno, later translated into Italian by Pope Pius IX as Tu scendi dalle stelle ("From Starry Skies Thou Comest").
+His best-known musical work is his Christmas hymn Quanno Nascetti Ninno, later translated from Neapolitan into Italian by Pope Pius IX as Tu scendi dalle stelle ("From Starry Skies Thou Comest").

 A strong defender of the Catholic Church, Liguori said:To reject the divine teaching of the Catholic Church is to reject the very basis of reason and revelation, for neither the principles of the one nor those of the other have any longer any solid support to rest on; they can then be interpreted by every one as he pleases; every one can deny all truths whatsoever he chooses to deny.
 I therefore repeat: If the divine teaching authority of the Church, and the obedience to it, are rejected, every error will be endorsed and must be tolerated."